Roy Stryker: Standard Oil project

 "insatiable curiosity, the kind that can get to the core of an assignment, the kind that can comprehend what a truck driver, or a farmer, or a driller or a housewife thinks and feels and translate those thoughts and feelings into pictures that can be similarly comprehended by anyone."

 Photographers on the SO project included, among others: Berenice Abbott, Gordon Parks and Todd Webb; as well as Esther Bubley, Harold Corsini, Russell Lee, Arnold S. Eagle, Elliott Erwitt and Sol Libsohn, who would later follow Stryker to his next project in Pittsburgh, Pennsylvania.
 After suggesting topics he wanted to be documented, Stryker gave his photographers the freedom to pursue their individual approaches to their subjects.
 As with all his projects, Stryker was adamant that his staff understand their subjects and their context before going out on an assignment.

+Later years

 From 1950 to 1952, Stryker worked to establish the Pittsburgh Photographic Library (PPL).
 In 1960, the collection was transferred to the Carnegie Library of Pittsburgh.

 After leaving the PPL, Stryker directed a documentation project at Jones & Laughlin Steel Corporation.
 Thereafter, he accepted consulting jobs on occasion and conducted seminars on photo-journalism at the Journalism School of University of Missouri.
 Stryker eventually returned to the West in the 1960s.
 He died in Grand Junction, Colorado.

 The Roy Stryker Papers, including manuscripts, correspondence, and vintage prints from the Stryker-directed projects: Farm Security Administration (FSA), the Standard Oil (New Jersey) Co. and Jones & Laughlin Steel, are held in Photographic Archives, Archives and Special Collections, University of Louisville.